devd254/lambda-at-home/README.md

     - This simulates a new memo being created.

 ### Handlers
 This is a user designed lambda function.
 For now, there is one handler for each standardized event.
+For simplicity, handlers are hard-coded rather than passed to the Dispatcher via HTTP requests.
 > For example, when an image is updated, the image must be processed and update data in a database.
 ```
 <user_defined_prefix>_handler(event):